VIDEO: Florida man crashes while fleeing deputies, tries hiding in swamp

 TAMPA, Fla.
 (WFLA) — Florida deputies had to pull a suspect out of a swamp after he tried hiding in a pond while fleeing from them, as seen on body cam video.

-The Flagler County Sheriff’s Office said Alunzo Devon Peoples, 23, of Gainesville fled from deputies Thursday morning when a deputy tried to pull his vehicle over due to a suspended license.
+Alunzo Devon Peoples, 23, of Gainesville fled from deputies Thursday morning when a deputy tried to pull his vehicle over due to a suspended license, The Flagler County Sheriff’s Office said

 Peoples did a u-turn and tried to speed away while a deputy followed from a safe distance, according to deputies.